helm/helm/docs/chart_template_guide/getting_started.md

 be sent through the template engine.

 It is just fine to put a plain YAML file like this in the `templates/` directory.
-When Tiller reads this template, it will simply send it to Kubernetes as-is.
+When Helm reads this template, it will simply send it to Kubernetes as-is.

 With this simple template, we now have an installable chart.
 And we can install it like this: